-The State Government Meningococcal B (MenB) Immunisation Program provides free MenB (Bexsero®) vaccines to eligible children and young people who are residents of South Australia and have a Medicare card.
+The State Government Meningococcal B (MenB) Immunisation Program provides funded MenB (Bexsero®) vaccines to eligible children and young people who are residents of South Australia and have a Medicare card.

 The childhood program is offered to those aged 6 weeks to 12 months of age.